-One of the weak parts of my disc golf game has always been my forehand throw.
-My buddies have been telling be for years to throw an occasional all-forehand round to improve that skill.
-However, my logic has always been that I don’t want to take practice time away from my backhand, which is my bread-and-butter shot.
-Recently, I’ve been using forehand shots (also called a ‘flick’ shot or ‘sidearm’) for my short approach shots, and I like the feel and accuracy of the throw.
-So, I decided to start regularly including forehand shots in my fieldwork.
+One of the weak parts of my disc golf game has always been my forehand throw in disc golf.
+My buddies have been telling me for years to throw an occasional all-forehand round to improve that skill.
+However, my logic has always been not to detract from my bread-and-butter backhand practice time.
+Recently, I’ve started using forehand shots (also known as ‘flick’ shots or ‘sidearms’) for short approaches, and I appreciate their feel and accuracy.
+So, I decided to start regularly including throw a forehand in disc golf during my fieldwork.
 Here is what you need to know about the forehand.

 Why a forehand?

 One of the fundamental parts of a disc golf throw is how the disc finishes its flight.
 For a right-handed player, generally speaking, when a disc is thrown with a backhand throw, it will end its flight fading to the left.
 With most disc golf courses, designers include holes that require a variety of shots.
 If a hole is a dogleg to the right, for example, the backhand shot becomes very challenging.
-While it’s still possible to play strictly backhand using understable discs, having the ability to use a forehand allows a player to throw a disc how it was meant to finish: to the right.
-Another great advantage to throwing the forehand shot is that the player gets to keep looking at the target the entire throw!
-Often times, the forehand is the throw of choice for guys who used to play baseball, since the motion is similar to a sidearm throw.
+While backhand throws with understable discs are an option, mastering the forehand allows a player to release the disc as intended, finishing to the right.
+Additionally, throwing a forehand enables the player to maintain constant focus on the target throughout the throw—a valuable advantage.
+Many former baseball players favor the forehand because its motion resembles a sidearm throw.

 Grip

 The first thing to consider about the forehand is the grip.
 A proper grip helps control the angle of the disc.
-A good grip also optimizes spin on the disc by creating a situation where the middle finger is used to push the disc and create more rotation.
+A good grip also optimizes spin on the disc by allowing the middle finger to push the disc and generate more rotation.
 There are several popular disc golf forehand grips, and they are all effective.
 Finding the one that works for you is the important part.
 Luckily, several of them feel fine and work for me.
 For practice and consistency, I settled on the stacked grip.
 Here are the most common choices.

 Stacked

-The stacked grip is achieved by placing the middle finger on the index finger, then placing both of them on the inside of the rim of the disc, where the rim meets the flight place.
-The thumb is placed on top of the flight plate and the remaining two fingers are outside the rim for support.
+Achieving the stacked grip involves placing the middle finger on the index finger and positioning both of them on the inside of the rim of the disc, where the rim meets the flight plate.
+Position the thumb on top of the flight plate, while the remaining two fingers offer support outside the rim.

 Power Grip

-The forehand power grip is made by bending the index finger until it touches the inside of the rim, and placing the extended middle finger and placing it where the rim and flight plate meet.
+To create the forehand power grip, bend the index finger until it touches the inside of the rim, and position the extended middle finger where the rim and flight plate meet.
 Like the stacked grip, the thumb is on top and the remaining two fingers are outside the rim.

 Forehand Fan Grip

-With the fan grip, the index and middle fingers are separated, with the middle finger contacting the rim and flight plate, and the index finger extended to the middle of the disc.
-The other three digits are used in the same way as previously mentioned.
-This grip is used where angle control is more important than power.
-Although, a lot of power can still be generated with a fan grip.
+In the fan grip, separate the index and middle fingers, with the middle finger touching the rim and flight plate, and extend the index finger to the middle of the disc.
+Use the other three digits in the same manner as previously mentioned.
+This grip prioritizes angle control over power, although it can still generate a significant amount of power.

 The preceding three grips account for the most popular grips used.
 Nate Sexton has a rather unique grip, with the index and middle fingers bent slightly and contacting the inside of the rim.
 He does that because it fits his particular hand, and it works very well for him.
 He is one of the most proficient disc golfers in the world.
 His style just goes to show you that YOU need to find the style that works for you.
 Even if that means modifying an existing grip.